 c) Coaching Certification / Qualification / Accreditation Attained

-There are many different coaching certifications you can attain.
+Do you need certification to be a life coach?
+Yes, and there are many different coaching certifications you can attain.
 However, the most respected and internationally recognized comes from the ICF - International Coach Federation, a not for profit organization.

 Beware of any purely "Online Coaching Courses" or certifications.
 You will not be able to get any widely recognized certifications (but more importantly, any much needed face-to-face coaching skills) with these online coaching courses and definitely not an ICF coaching certification.